 What is a RYT or Registered Yoga Teacher

-The RYT title indicates that the yoga school the yoga teacher attended had their yoga teacher training curriculum approved by Yoga Alliance.
-A yoga teacher who attends training at a Registered Yoga School can decide to then become a Registered Yoga Teacher after completing yoga teacher training.
+A yoga teacher who attends teacher training at a Registered Yoga School can decide to register with Yoga Alliance as a Registered Yoga Teacher after completing yoga teacher training.

 To make it simple – anytime the title begins with R it is associated with Yoga Alliance: